makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

                               **_Kent Beck's cost of change curve._**

-So, our role is to try to avoid the figure 1 and closer to figure 2 and for that we can talk about 3 points:
+So, our role is to try to avoid figure 1 and opt for figure 2, keeping always in mind the three main points:

 ![](/uploads/picture1.png)